adrw/suziealexander.com/src/pages/blog/2018-12-11-bangkok-a-first-look-and-taste.md

   - Sights
   - Tastes
 ---
-Day 1.
-18,749 steps and 11.2 km
+Day 1: 18,749 steps and 11.2 km
-Andrew and I decided to walk so we could get a detailed look at Bangkok.
-Here's what we saw and tasted.
+Day 2: 6,845 steps and 4.2 km

-We have one more day in Bangkok so I'll update this post if we eat or see anything interest.
+Andrew and I decided to walk our first day to get a ground view  of Bangkok.
+Here's what we saw.

 ## the neighbourhood
 ![Shrines are outside every business and house](/img/34602d17-0261-4423-bb3e-89b8b6191c96.jpeg)